cardstrategybharat.com

 Content Summary

-To make a valid declaration in Indian Rummy, you must arrange all 13 cards into valid sequences and sets, with the absolute requirement of at least one Pure Sequence (three or more consecutive cards of the same suit without any jokers).
-Without this pure sequence, any declaration is considered an "Invalid Show," result...
+To make a valid declaration in Indian Rummy, you must arrange all 13 cards into valid sequences and sets.
+The absolute requirement is having at least two sequences , one of which must be a Pure Sequence (three or more consecutive cards of the same suit without a Joker).
+In the Indian Rummy format, failing to provide a ...

 Step Highlights